jvxis/nr-tools/README.md

 bash
 `https://api.telegram.org/bot<YOUR_BOT_TOKEN>/getUpdates`
 Look for the "chat" object within the response.
 The "id" field in that object is your chat ID.
+3. Get your TELEGRAM USER ID (This is very important to ensure you are the only user authorized to use the bot Access https://t.me/userinfobot and this will return your TELEGRAM_USER_ID

 **Repository Installation:**
 1. Git Clone the Repository: `git clone https://github.com/jvxis/nr-tools.git`